LuBustos/autoproff-project-fe/README.md

 Ctrl + R - Refresh & load info from employee file

+### In the modal:

+  Enter - Save and close the modal

+  Esc - Close the modal without save

 ## Setup
 Before running the project, there is an employee.json file with data by default.
 If you want to use your own data, you should replace the content in this file.